bingqixia/decentralized-social-media/README.md

 # Decentralized-Social-Media
-The DApp based on Ethereum and IPFS for my CS Master Dissertation
+The DApp based on Ethereum and IPFS for my Master Dissertation